Make these easy DIY gold leaf ornaments for Christmas. Gold leaf is a fun and easy way to make beautiful DIY ornaments in just a few minutes!

 When buying gold leaf, you have a few options.

 The second method I used is a bit easier.
 This technique uses foil sheets that are easy to use and require pressure to adhere the gold leaf to the surface.
-The foil sheets can be used with a glue pen.
-(They can also be used with a laminator on paper, but that’s no good for glass ornaments!)

 I used both options in this post and I enjoy both product types.
 Your choice will depend on budget and ease of use.